The Dominoes: “Pedal Pushin’ Papa”

 Okay, here’s why…

-Above all else we want credit properly bestowed on those who’ve earned it and when too much is given to those undeserving of it, in the case of the label heads who systematically cultivated writers over the years to get a greater share of the glory… or in Ward’s case, who forcibly tried wresting that public credit during The Dominoes’ career, in the process breaking up the best edition of the group… well, why WOULDN’T we call them out on it?
+Above all else we want credit properly bestowed on those who’ve earned it (IE. the artists themselves) and when too much is given to those undeserving of it, in the case of the label heads who systematically cultivated writers over the years to get a greater share of the glory… or in Ward’s case, who forcibly tried wresting that public credit during The Dominoes’ career, in the process breaking up the best edition of the group… well, why WOULDN’T we call them out on it?

 Our job here isn’t just to review the records but to tell the story OF those records and the people who made them.
 That means praising them when they deserve it and conversely ripping them to shreds when it’s called for.

-Billy Ward has received a ton of praise around here for the majority of their records to date, but recently we’ve started to throw get plenty of criticism his way because his outsized ego, underlying insecurity and pathological need for maintaining rigid control over people has created insurmountable fissures within the group.
+Billy Ward has received a ton of praise around here for the majority of their records to date, but recently we’ve started to throw plenty of criticism his way because his outsized ego, underlying insecurity and pathological need for maintaining rigid control over people has created insurmountable fissures within the group.
 With his own growing personal distaste for rock ‘n’ roll itself becoming more apparent, it’s inevitable that their records will soon be far less vital for our needs.

 Pedal Pushin’ Papa sort of sits on that fault line just as it’s about to rupture.